Maribel Hotel Hell

 What is called by many as Maribel Hotel Hell is located on the same street as the Maribel Caves on County Road R in Maribel, WI.
 The hotel remains are located on private property, so viewing them from the road is a must.

-2.)
 The property was owned by Al Capone and used as a spa for movie stars and the wealthy.
 Al Capone used the outbuildings to make moonshine and bottle the water from the spring during prohibition.
 There was a trap door that lead to the underground caverns and Maribel Cave system.
+(Doesn’t every good story start with the name Al Capone?)

-3.)
-A hotel guest brutally tortured then killed all the guests.
-There is remains of blood on the walls and the tortured souls remain confined to the hotel and land.
-If you listen closely at night, you can hear the victim screams.
+A hotel guest was brutally tortured then killed all the guests.
+There are remains of blood on the walls and the tortured souls remain confined to the hotel and land.
+If you listen closely at night, you can hear the victim’s screams.

 The list goes on and on to the stories that people have told over the years.
-Some stories have different versions.
+Some stories have different versions, but they are all that, just stories.

 Travelers had the natural spring water pumped to their rooms and could bathe in it and enjoy the medicinal uses of the mineral water.

-Reports from the locals state that during the 70’s and early 80’s the property was purchased and it became a popular bar ran by a gentleman with the last name of Miller.
+Reports from the locals state that during the ’70s and early ’80s the property was purchased and it became a popular bar run by a gentleman with the last name of Miller.
 In 1985 the interior was claimed in a fire.
 Rendering the property a total loss.

 In 2006 the interior of the building was cleaned out, leaving only the rocky limestone exterior shell.